eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_security.md

 If this file is not present, a realm with one user called _superadmin_ is created.
 The default password of this user is also _superadmin_, but can be specified in the configuration file with property "superadminPassword".
 The _superadmin_ always has all privileges.
-As soon as this file is found, the default _superadmin_ account is removed.
+As soon as the file `permissions.xml` is found, the default _superadmin_ account is disabled.

 ## Permission file explained